vuejs-translations/guidelines/README.md

    - When you first transfer the repo, you likely won't have write access to it because the repo will need to be assigned to the team for proper permissions, let us know once the transfer is done so we can set it up.

-   - For consistency, the team and repo names are determined based on the [ISO 639-1 language codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+   - For consistency, the team and repo names are determined based on the [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag).

 5. Once translation is finished, Send us a Pull Request to add a link to the translation on `vuejs.org`.
 See [example 1](https://github.com/vuejs/docs/pull/2448) and [example 2](https://github.com/vuejs/docs/pull/2508).
 We will merge it and announce the translation from the official Twitter account!